 - For recipe tips and variations, see body of post above.

-- Nutrition information (estimate only) is based on 8 servings and using ¾ cup of basil pesto.
+- Nutrition information (estimate only) is based on using ¾ cup of basil pesto.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.